Titan A.E.: Critical response

-On Rotten Tomatoes, the film has an approval rating of 50% based on 103 reviews with an average rating of 5.70/10.
+On Rotten Tomatoes, the film has an approval rating of 51% based on 102 reviews with an average rating of 5.70/10.
 The site's consensus reads: "Great visuals, but the story feels like a cut-and-paste job of other sci-fi movies".
-On Metacritic the film has a score of 48 out of 100 based on 30 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 48 out of 100 based on 30 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 Roger Ebert gave the film 3 1/2 stars out of 4, praising it for its "rousing story", "largeness of spirit" and "lush galactic visuals [which] are beautiful in the same way photos by the Hubble Space Telescope are beautiful".
-He cited the Ice Rings sequence as "a perfect examine of what animation can do and live-action cannot".
+He cited the Ice Rings sequence as "a perfect example of what animation can do and live-action cannot".
 Bob Graham of the San Francisco Chronicle wrote: "Titan A.E. comes through where it counts, in the big picture.
 It will fascinate anyone old enough to read comic books, and, with its dark undercurrents, sudden reversals and confrontation of an uncertain future, teens probably can identify with it."
 Robert Koehler of Variety praised the animation and felt the film was an improvement over Bluth and Goldman's previous film Anastasia, resulting in a "canny attraction for genre purists, hard-core ani-heads and the mass aud for galactic adventure."